wangxia514/dea-airflow/README.md

 docker-compose up
 ```

+Connect to the [Local Airflow Webserver](http://localhost:8080/) in your browser, and login with Username: `airflow`,
+Password: `airflow`.

 ## Local Editing of DAG's

 DAGs can be locally edited and validated.
 Development can be done in `conda` or `venv` according to developer preference.
 Grab everything airflow and write DAGs.
 Use `autopep8` and `pylint` to achieve import validation and consistent formatting as the CI pipeline for this repository matures.